masonmm3/FRCOffseasonCadAndCod2024/README.md

 ### Starting with the [CAD](https://cad.onshape.com/documents/7b13049c2cde382fdd62978c/w/b0b2d0bd70eaff5d44976ab3/e/618cb2263d489624640a6db2?renderMode=0&uiState=676de51d1038fe27e777eb76).
 * This was my first time doing a mastersketch and using the derrived feature.
 Overall happy with that and loved that.
 I also attempted to approach and elevator and learned quite a bit from that.
 The elevator in the model needs redone along with most of the packaging.
-The packaging ended up worse than expected and the climber was scrapped because this and time as this project took a week.
+The packaging ended up worse than expected and the climber was scrapped because of this and time as this project took a week.
 The elevator breaks frame perimeter and physics so it was ignored going forward. the robot also wound up 0.5" over frame perimeter limit.
 A lot of learning from this.
 ![image](https://github.com/user-attachments/assets/f3a50dda-3c09-4e25-8a51-0d27c28d4258)